EssenceSentry/awesome-web-resources/README.md

 - [Extract Title Tag and Meta Description from URLs – Free SEO Tool](http://tools.buzzstream.com/meta-tag-extractor) – Enter a list of URLs and this tool will return the title tag, keywords and description for them.

-- [SlimWiki — Sign in](https://slimwiki.com/) – Beautiful Wikis for Teams.
+- [SlimWiki](https://slimwiki.com/) – Beautiful Wikis for Teams.
 Get started today, free forever!

 - [Watch Series – Full Episodes](https://newepisodes.co/) – High quality streaming links to the most popular TV shows minutes after they air!